DanyYanev/Neverless/README.md

 Used standard Scala functional libraries like http4s, cats, circe etc.

+Postman collection with example requests is available in /docs/

 Some notes:

 1. Most design decisions were future proofed, although probably there was no need for this project